 4. Rowdy behavior: running, pushing, shoving, yelling or whistling.

 5. Leaving a classroom or leaving school without permission.
-Skipping class will result in detention or ISD.
+Skipping class will result in detention.

 6. Tardiness or truancy